 Module One will clearly explain accounting jargon, together with the relevance and limitations of financial statements.
 You will learn how to identify which key numbers are important in communicating your company's story and the issues that need explaining.
-You will also gain a foundation knowledge in understanding a set of company accounts and fluency in financial jargon.

 Module Two will help you to understand in more depth how financial analysts and investors look at companies.
 You will gain an understanding of the key principles behind most commonly used valuation methods, a grasp of the fundamentals of the discounted cash flow valuation model and key sensitivities and an awareness of risk and return parameters and non-financial considerations impacting investment decision making.
+It is not necessary to have a financial background to take

-It is not necessary to have a financial background to take Module Two, but you should have completed Module One or have an equivalent understanding of basic accounting concepts.
+Module Two, but you should have completed Module One or have an equivalent understanding of basic accounting concepts.
 We recommend both modules are completed.